dali-kaafar/dali-kaafar.github.io/_pages/positions.md

 It is also VERY important to come up with a nice research proposal (that we can refine later when you’d start your PhD or MRes).
 However, it is crucial to show skills in research writing, scientific and methodological reasoning and ideas structuring.

-By now, I presume you already took a look at my current research activities https://research.csiro.au/ng/about-us/people/dali-kaafar/
+By now, I presume you already took a look at [my current research activities](https://dali-kaafar.github.io/publications/)

-However, before you apply to your PhD Admission and Scholarship, you need to  me your research proposal.
-Also make sure you include recent references and make sure you read some High quality papers to write up your proposals.
-If you need access to one of my papers and is not online, don’t hesitate to contact me and I ll make sure I send a PDF version to you.
+However, before you apply to your PhD Admission and Scholarship, you need to send me your research proposal.
+Make sure you include recent references and make sure you read some High quality papers to write up your proposals.
+If you need access to one of my papers and is not online, don’t hesitate to contact me and I'll make sure I send a PDF version to you.

 I have added some possible ideas of research projects here, and tagging them with the sort of profiles that I am expecting PhD students to have to be successful in these projects.
 I am almost exclusively working on Security and/or Privacy these days and so it is important you align to that.